loz-hurst/cpp-finance-materials-new/lessons/lesson-17.md

 }
 ```

-And we can expand the pack (in certain places) using the name of the pack followed by an elipisis, e.g. `args...`.
+And we can expand the pack (in certain places) using the name of the pack followed by an ellipsis, e.g. `args...`.
 One place where this can happen is in an initialiser list:

 ```cpp
 template<typename ...Ts>